aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 mesh.getVertexElements().remove(mesh.getElement(VertexElementType.UV));
 ```

-### Step 4: How to Generate UV Coordinates Manually
+### Step 4: Generate UV Coordinates

-Aspose.3D provides `PolygonModifier.generateUV` which creates a basic planar UV layout for any mesh.
+`PolygonModifier.generateUV` creates a basic planar UV layout for any mesh you pass in.
+The method returns a `VertexElement` that holds the new UV data.

 ```java
 VertexElement uv = PolygonModifier.generateUV(mesh);